MOC View

 Step 1: Enable MOC Content Reading

-Settings → General → Enable MOC content reading (default: enabled)
+Settings → MOC → Enable MOC content reading (default: enabled)

 This allows the plugin to detect and parse MOC structures in your notes.